Section 199A in Real Estate Transactions: Taking Advantage of the Qualified Business Income Deduction

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide counsel with tools to structure real estate transactions to take full advantage of the new qualified business income (QBI) deduction under IRC 199A.
+This CLE course will provide counsel with tools to structure real estate transactions to take full advantage of the new qualified business income (QBI) deduction under IRC 199A.
 The panel will discuss the requirements and limitations of 199A, the follow-up IRS regulations for 199A, and planning techniques to maximize tax savings for pass-through entities.

 - Requirements of 199A and accompanying regulations